Barkhor Round |

 < DE > |

-The pilgrims go clockwise round the “Tsuglagkhang” of the Barkhor, the “cathedral” of Tibetan Buddhism.
-The market stalls with clothes, crockery, books , religious objects and many other things, throng on both sides of the ritual path.
-Many pilgrims use the opportunity to shop at the market, and this creates the mixture of different impressions, from the murmuring of the prayers to the loud noise from the video- cinemas.
+The pilgrims go clockwise around the “Tsuglagkhang” of the Barkhor, the “cathedral” of Tibetan Buddhism.
+The market stalls with clothes, crockery, books, religious objects and many other things, throng on both sides of the ritual path.
+Many pilgrims use the opportunity to shop at the market, and this creates a mixture of different impressions, from the murmuring of the prayers to the loud noise from the video- cinemas.

 The recordings were made in the months of January, February and March 1994.